 2. Being grateful creates a feeling of being blessed.

 Even in times of trouble, we can always find someone or something to be thankful for.
 Indeed, a simple daily task is to make a habit of noting 5 things that you appreciate.
 You can do it when you’re on your nature walk.

 3. Don’t Worry, Be Happy!

 When fear and doubt sneak up on me I sing that song.
-Seems silly, but it always reminds me that it’s useless to worry.
+It seems silly, but it always reminds me that it’s useless to worry.
 As Louise Hay said, “The point of power is in the present moment.”
-Can’t worry about the past nor can I project the future.
+I can’t worry about the past nor can I project the future.
 That’s why I work hard to live in the now.